A place to live, grow, and build a future

 - 54 homes that hard-working families can afford to buy

-- Built to Habitat Passive energy expectations, but customized for long-term maintenance affordability
+- Built to Habitat Passive energy goals, customized for long-term maintenance affordability

-- New bus stop directly in front of the property, allowing easy and eco-friendly access to Bellingham’s major commercial centers, social services, healthcare, education, and more
+- New bus stop in front of the property, allowing easy access to Bellingham’s commercial centers, social services, healthcare, education, and more

-- Community garden to promote healthy foods and neighborhood
+- Community garden to promote healthy neighborhood connections

-- Future connection to Bellingham Park’s trail system to promote physical activity and healthy families
+- Access to Bellingham Park’s trail system to promote physical activity and healthy lifestyles

-- Applicants must meet income and need guidelines
+- All potential applicants must meet income and need guidelines

-- Applicants are vetted by an all volunteer committee and selected anonymously by the Board of Directors
+- Applicants are vetted by an all-volunteer selection committee and are selected anonymously by our Habitat Board of Directors

 - Habitat homeowners purchase their home directly from Habitat

-- Every mortgage payment both builds equity for every homeowner, as well as funding the construction of new Habitat homes
+- Every mortgage payment builds equity for every homeowner, as well as provides funding for the construction of new Habitat homes

-Our volunteers and partner homebuyers do most of the work of building a Habitat home.
-We encourage volunteers of all ages, backgrounds and skill levels.
+Our volunteers and partner families do most of the work of building every Habitat home.
+We encourage volunteers of all ages, backgrounds, and skill levels.
 We welcome individual volunteers as well as families and businesses, churches, and civic groups.
 Volunteering on a Habitat home can be a great team building or fellowship activity.